apache/druid/docs/operations/api-reference.md

 * `/status/selfDiscoveredStatus`

-Returns a JSON map of the form `{"selfDiscovered": true/false}`, indicating whether the node has recieved a confirmation from the central node discovery mechanism (currently ZooKeeper) of the Druid cluster that the node has been added to the cluster.
+Returns a JSON map of the form `{"selfDiscovered": true/false}`, indicating whether the node has received a confirmation from the central node discovery mechanism (currently ZooKeeper) of the Druid cluster that the node has been added to the cluster.
 It is recommended to not consider a Druid node "healthy" or "ready" in automated deployment/container management systems until it returns `{"selfDiscovered": true}` from this endpoint.
 This is because a node may be